-You are codependent when you are overly giving, fixing, caretaking, serving and ending up speaking for someone else.
+You may be codependent if you are overly giving, fixing, caretaking, serving and ending up speaking for someone else.
 Think of what is excessive and unhealthy.
 Codependent behaviour can involve making someone’s decisions for them.
-We might think we are helping someone else but actually we are not.
-We are limiting another person's growth when we are over involved in their life.
+We might think we are helping someone else but actually, we are not.
+We are limiting another person's growth when we are over-involved in their life.
 Also, under-involvement in our own life can mean we are self-neglecting, failing to consider our best interests in decisions and witnessing the development of secondary issues such as anxiety and depression.

 In this style there is an abundance of love and warmth.
 They most likely benefitted from a 'secure base' when growing up and they easily accept another’s shortcomings.
 They are not seeking perfection in another.
 There is no manipulation in the relationship.
 Because they have high levels of self-esteem they can deal with criticism from others in a healthy and mature way.
 Rather than becoming defensive in potential areas of conflict they can more easily de-escalate tensions by learning to compromise.
 This could mean, in practice, that they are more likely to apologise, forgive or problem solve in order to keep relations intact.

 Securely attached individuals can still experience anxiety (such as when a partner or child is unexpectedly missing from home, for example) and this should not be confused with being codependent.